cloudify-cosmo/docs.getcloudify.org/content/plugins/vcloud.md

 # Types

 {{% gsTip title="Tip" %}}
 Each type has a `vcloud_config` property.
 It can be used to pass parameters for authentication.
-You do not need to override this property and, by default, the authentication uses the same credentials that were used for the Cloudify bootstrap process.
 {{% /gsTip %}}